riya-rjha/30-Days-JavaScript/Concepts.md

 13. ### Spread operator
 ...args is a spread parameter that is used to define any number of parameters that can be passed to a function.
 For eg, if we write a function(1, 2, 3), then we can simply define it using func(...args), where args represents the number of arguments passed in a single entity of array whose length can be calculated.

+14. ### Memoize functions
+Memoize is the one which can never be called twice with the same inputs.
+If a function is passed with parameters which have repeated more than once, then the function is memoized.
+As it stores the previous data in a variable and returns that stored data again as a cached data.
+This helps improve efficiency of the program.
+A JSON object is created in which stringified argument parameters are stored that check whether the current value exists in the object or not.

+15. ### Promises
+i.
+Promise.resolve(value)

+This method is used to store a value in the promise.

+ii.
+Promise functions are async and await, as the promises await until the execution of the next statement.
+And then we use thenables to print the statement as it ensures promise chaining.
+However if we simply store the result in a variable and add log statement, the result might be wrong as the statement after the await function might be executed first as it does not form a part of chaining.
+Thus, it becomes important to use thenables.